3D Printing Stainless Steel.

 3D Printing in Stainless or Tool steels can work out more cost effective than traditional 'subtractive' processes, especially where you have complex or intricate designs.
 Extra complexity does not add to the price of manufacture as it might with traditional manufacture.

 1.4404 offers a high resistance to corrosion, gives high strength, and has excellent ductility.
 Parts made in Stainless 1.4404 may be welded, machined, polished and coated.

 General production of components where designs call for high strength and resistance to corrosion.

 Stainless Steel 1.4859 - High Temperature.

-A new addition to our metals 3d printing service, Stainless steel 1.4859 offers superb temperature resistance, in the region of 1000 deg C. The material is also tough.
+Stainless steel 1.4859 offers superb temperature resistance, in the region of 1000 deg C. The material is also tough.
 More information to follow.

 Manufacture of components where designs call for exposure to very high temperatures.
 This steel is used in the crude oil and natural gas industries in installations exposed to high temperatures.
 1.4859 has extra toughness and is often used for valve casings etc.

 Maraging Steel 1.2709 (Alloy Tool Steel with Ni)

 Our Tool Steel (1.2709) is a martensite-hardenable, high performance steel for series tools and offers excellent mechanical properties.
 Additional heat treatment improves hardness and stability.